decor

 This layered approach offers both strategic oversight and hands-on execution, with leadership roles (especially at Director level) often interfacing closely with the Marketing or Commercial Director, or even sitting on the leadership team.

-Heads of Category typically balance strategic vision and execution, often representing the business in key customer meetings while aligning closely with internal sales and marketing stakeholders.
-Controllers and Managers execute customer category plans, while Execs and Analysts deliver the insight and analytics that underpin range reviews, performance tracking, and growth strategy.
+Heads of Category typically balance top-line strategic vision with execution—often representing the business in key customer meetings while aligning closely with internal sales and marketing stakeholders.
+Controllers and Managers lead the execution of customer category plans, collaborating with sales, marketing, and shopper teams to ensure consistent delivery of the category strategy across all channels.
+Meanwhile, Executives and Analysts provide the insights and analytics that underpin range reviews, performance tracking, and growth strategies.

 But as the landscape of retail and consumer expectations evolves, so too does the structure and focus of category teams.